adoyle-h/lobash/doc/with-lower-version-bash.md

-# With Lower Version Bash
+# With Bash version < 4.4

 If you want use Lobash with Bash 4.3 and lower versions, there are some knowledges you should know.

-## Compatible with different versions
+## Compatible with different Bash versions

 This section only show the compatibilities with different Bash versions.